TargetProcess/taucharts-docs/datasource/README.md

 By default TauCharts try to detect a dimension type which can be a category, order or measure.

-* Category: Represents data that can't be compared.
+* **Category**: Represents data that can't be compared.
 Let's say, list of countries or names.
-* Order: As you might guess, represents data taht can be ordered, but you can't say how bigger one value from the other.
+* **Order**: As you might guess, represents data taht can be ordered, but you can't say how bigger one value from the other.
 For example, you can say that Must Have is more important than Nice to Have, but you can't say that Must Have is twice as important.
-* Measure: That is easy.
+* **Measure**: That is easy.
 You can compare these variables, add them, multiply them, etc.

-Basing on dimension type TauChart will try to find most appropriate scale for a dimension.
+Using dimension type TauChart tries to find the most appropriate scale for a dimension.
 Here is a list of default scales for corresponding dimension types:

 | type | scale |
 | -- | -- |